Google+

 - UK State pensions.

-It should be noted that being in possession of a QROPS will not affect your entitlement to a UK state pension.
+It should be noted that having a QROPS does not affect your entitlement to a UK state pension.

 When not to use QROPS?